 Let’s shop at Tsukiji Market！

-- Tons of tuna come into the market.
-Both fresh, as in sashimi (raw fish) and frozen are available; “nama-maguro,” or fresh tuna for eating on the spot and frozen tuna for preserving.
-There are many specialty stores for tuna which sell not only “oo-toro” (fatty-tuna), “chu-toro” (the belly area of the tuna) and “akami” (the leaner meat from the sides), but also rare parts of the tuna as “medama” (the eyeballs of tuna), which are cooked.
+There are many specialty stores for tuna that sell not only “oo-toro” (fatty-tuna), “chu-toro” (from the belly area of the tuna) and “akami” (leaner meat from the sides of the tuna), but also rare parts of the tuna, such as “medama” (the eyeballs of the tuna), which are cooked before eating.

 - Other Fresh Seafood and Shellfish鮮魚貝類

-- You can find other delicious seasonal catch of the day in the showcase.
+- You can find a wide variety of delicious seasonal catch-of-the-day displayed in the showcases.
 Frozen crabs, shrimps, and scallops are very popular and available throughout the year.

-- “Himono” is a traditional salting and air-drying process used to preserve fish for a long time.
-The process helps concentrate the umami flavor or tastiness of the fish.
+- “Himono” is a traditional salting and air-drying process used for long-term preservation of fish.
+The process helps concentrate the umami flavor or robust tastiness of the fish.

 - Meat, Poultry and Eggs肉類・卵

-- There is more to Tsukiji Market than fish–beef, pork, chicken, and fresh eggs!
-Tender, juicy, marbled beef bearing names of their origin are showcased along with meat from overseas.
+- There is more to Tsukiji Market than fish.
+You also will be able to find beef, pork, chicken, and fresh eggs!
+Tender, juicy, marbled Japanese beef bearing the names of their origin are showcased along with meat imported from overseas.

-Some countries have strict restrictions in terms of taking into country any meat products, please check your local customs regulations before your purchase.
+Some countries have strict restrictions on bringing meat products into their countries, so please carefully check your local customs regulations before your purchase.

 - Fruits and Vegetables青果・妻物

-- Fresh seasonal fruits and vegetables are available year-round.
+- Fresh seasonal fruits and vegetable are available year-round.

 Some of them are unique to Japan and are used in traditional Japanese cuisine.

-The fruit and vegetables stands are the first to signal the arrival of a new season.
+The fruit and vegetable stands are the first to signal the arrival of a new season.

-We highly recommend that you try some while in Japan.
-Since every country has different customs regulations, please check in advance as to what you are allowed to take back home.
+Since every country has different customs regulations, please carefully check in advance as to what you are allowed to take back home.

 - Nerimono and Oden練製品・おでん

-- “Nerimono” refers to any food that is made of cooked, ground fish and seasoning.
+- “Nerimono” refers to any food that is cooked using ground fish and seasoning.
 Some examples of nerimono are satsuma-agé (pronounced satsuma ah-gay), kamaboko, chikuwa, hampen and tsumire.
 A very popular dish in Japan called “Oden” is made by adding nerimono to a warm broth.
 Give nerimono and oden a try, they are sure to delight your palate.

 - Wholesale stores in the Market also cater to high-end, gourmet Japanese restaurants.
-Delicacies, known in Japan as “chinmi,” are readily available here.
+Delicacies, known in Japanese as “chinmi,” are readily available here.

 The three best known chinmi are salt pickled sea urchin roe (uni), salt pickled mullet roe (karasumi) and pickled sea cucumber innards (konowata).